ThereseHagwall/feb-coding-challenge1/README.md

 # feb-coding-challenge1

-This is a challange from Staffan Sollins discord server.
+This is a challange from Staffan Sollins discord server, KodHubben.
 The main task in summary:
 - Create github account
 - Create repo